 Thanks to Fruitdrop it all began with a massive box of seasonal fruit being delivered on my doorstep.
 There were apples, pears, tangerines, flat peaches, bananas, raspberries, grapes and kiwis.
 My once bare fruit bowl was now brimming with abundance and when my daughter came home from school she ogled the mountain of fruit.
 Instead of whining for sweets, which happens on a daily basis, she asked whether she could have a peach.
 It must have been due to its novel shape.
 She loved it and asked for another.
 She ended up eating three peaches and a pear in one sitting.
 It just proves that having an attractive array of fruit in sight makes picking the healthier option for a snack so much easier.

 Fruitdrop is mainly aimed at corporate clients to promote healthy eating among its employees with the hopes for improved work performance by keeping them healthy.
 Box prices start from as little as £20 and can be delivered to offices on a regular or ad hoc bases.
 Nutriboxes, prices start at £40, are also available and these are stuffed full of healthy, less perishable snacks when people get the munchies.
 Lastly, milk is also on offer.
-For more information, go here.

 In the meantime I’ve also received a Froothie Optimum 9400 machine.
 Since it’s an Australian company, the brand is relatively unknown in the UK.
 Vitamix is quite famous by now but its price clocks in at £600, which is off-putting.
 At £329, almost half of the latters price, Froothie is much more affordable plus, and this is a big plus, its motor is much stronger at 2,238 Watts compared to Vitamix’s 1,492 Watts.
-Check out Froothie to view their full range of products and more information.

 When fellow blogger Jac from Tinned Tomatoes published her Lime Curd I just couldn’t resist making my own.
 Preparing curd in the old-fashioned way is a pain.
 Memories came back when I prepared lemon curd for the first time – standing over the hob, stirring what felt like forever.
 Emotions ranged from pure boredom to frustration to panic, praying I didn’t cockup the mixture by overcooking the eggs.